FDA and USDA research shows high levels of pesticide and chemical contamination in these common foods

 The thin skin does not protect the fruit from the dangers of these poisons.

-Ninety-seven percent of nectarines and 95% of peaches tested for
+Ninety-seven percent of nectarines and 95% of peaches.

 Several of the most poisonous pesticides banned in the United States are still used on grapes grown abroad.